aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-17-1-0/_index.md

 {{< /highlight >}}
 ### **Added PageSetup.PaperWidth & PaperHeight Properties**
-Aspose.Cells 17.1.0 has exposed PaperWidth & PaperHeight properties for the PageSetup class.
-The PageSetup.PaperWidth & PageSetup.PaperHeight properties are of type double representing the paper width & height in the unit of inches while considering the page orientation.
+Aspose.Cells 17.1.0 has exposed PaperWidth and PaperHeight properties for the PageSetup class.
+The PageSetup.PaperWidth and PageSetup.PaperHeight properties are of type double, representing the paper width and height in inches while considering the page orientation.

 {{% alert color="primary" %}}